rooseveltframework/roosevelt/README.md

 ### Event list

 - `onServerInit(app)`: Fired when the server begins starting, prior to any actions taken by Roosevelt.
-Note: some [Express variables exposed by Roosevelt](https://github.com/rooseveltframework/roosevelt#express-variables-exposed-by-roosevelt) are not available yet during this event.
+Some [Express variables exposed by Roosevelt](https://github.com/rooseveltframework/roosevelt#express-variables-exposed-by-roosevelt) are not available yet during this event.
   - `app`: The [Express app](http://expressjs.com/api.html#express) created by Roosevelt.
 - `onStaticAssetsGenerated(app)`: Fired when the server finishes init but before the server starts.
   - `app`: The [Express app](http://expressjs.com/api.html#express) created by Roosevelt.